pippinlee/open-journalism-project/security.md

 Tor is one of the more popular pieces of open source security software because of the large community working to make it better and the increasing need to anonymize browsing traffic.

 Tor is a browser like Chrome, that allows you to surf the web, but with the goal of anonymizing your traffic.
-Tor achieves its anonyity by bouncing your communications around a distributed network of relays run by volunteers around the world which means your location is obfuscated.
+Tor achieves its anonymity by bouncing your communications around a distributed network of relays run by volunteers around the world which means your location is obfuscated.

 <div class="resources" markdown='1'>
 * **Tutorials**